Categories > Books > Harry Potter > A Horcrux’s Fate

 “No,” she breathed, stepping forward, her voice barely more than a whisper.
 “No. This isn’t right.
 He’s had this before.”

-She dropped to her knees beside him so fast her knees hit the rug with a dull thud.
+She dropped to her knees beside him so fast she hit the rug with a dull thud.
 “Harry?”
 Her hands shook as she reached for him, then hovered just above his shoulder, not quite touching.
-“Is it the burning again?
-Like before?”
+“Is it burning again?
+Same as before?”

 But Harry couldn’t answer.
 Could barely see.